The NICU at Children’s National is proud to be #1 in the nation.

 Registered Nurse in District of Columbia Registered Nurse licensed in the District of Columbia, Maryland or Virginia dependent upon location of practice.
 Req

-6. Cooperate in the implementation of change and support management decisions.
+7. Participate in implementing change and support management decisions.

 Exemplary Professional Practice